datadotworld/excel-add-in/README.md

 1. How to determine if someone has write access to the dataset?
 Waiting on changes to public API.
 1. It does not appear that icons/text on the ribbon buttons can be dynamic.
+1. Can the bound section be highlighted or selected when a user hovers over the file it is linked to?

 # Useful Links